bsbanotto/holbertonschool-machine_learning/reinforcement_learning/deep_q_learning/README.md

 Install requirements using this command fron the environment directory `pip install -r requirements.txt`

+To use this environment in a Jupyter Notebook
+1. Install ipykernel
+`conda install -c anaconda ipykernel`
+2. Send this environment to ipykernel
+`python -m ipykernel install --user --name=deep_q`
+3. When you start the notebook, select the deep_q kernel

 ## Task 0.
 Breakout
 Write a python script  `train.py`  that utilizes  `keras`,  `keras-rl`, and  `gym`  to train an agent that can play Atari’s Breakout: